ZK Fault Proof VM

 iZKVM-001: Private Inputs Must Be Anchored to Public Values

-The ZK program receives private inputs (block and transaction data needed to replay the state transition) that are known only to the prover and never seen by the on-chain verifier.
-The ZK program MUST verify that all private inputs are directly derived from or cryptographically linked to the public values (e.g. by hashing block data and comparing against l1Head, or verifying that blocks form a chain rooted at startingOutputRoot).
+The ZK program receives private inputs (block and transaction data for all chains) that are known only to the prover and never seen by the on-chain verifier.
+The ZK program MUST verify that all private inputs are directly derived from or cryptographically linked to the public values (e.g. by hashing block data and comparing against l1Head, or verifying that blocks form a chain rooted at startingProposal.root).
 The ZK program MUST NOT trust any private input without an explicit check against a public value.

 Impact